thalerat/grading-assistant/README.md

 ## Support

-Please email [alexandracthaler@gmail.com](mailto:alexandracthaler@gmail.com) if you notice any bugs or issues while grading.
+Please email [alexandracthaler@gmail.com](mailto:alexandracthaler@gmail.com) for feature requests or if you notice any bugs or issues while grading.